A Mixed-Membership Model for Social Network Clustering: A Mixed Membership Model

 where $\vZ = (Z_1, Z_2, \ldots, Z_n)$ is an $h \times n$ matrix which represents community memberships of all nodes.
-Our goal is to predict $\vZ$ given the observation of $\vA$, which can be done via an algorithm developed in Section~\ref{Sec:estimate}.
+It is worth mentioning that $\vZ$ directly reflects node memberships, so should not be interpreted as latent positions for LSM~\citep{Hoff2002latent}.
+Membership parameter and latent position are conceptually nonequivalent, though the latter usually has impact on network connectivity and is implicitly related to node membership.
+Our goal is to predict $\vZ$ given the observation of $\vA$, which can be done via an algorithm shown in Section~\ref{Sec:estimate}.